smolTypo/React-Shopping-Cart/README.md

 This is an exercise as part of Module 19 of MIT xPro Full Stack Bootcamp

 Our assignment for this exercise is to implement a restocking feature for a React shopping cart application.
+This feature will allow users to easily view available items in the shopping cart and restock them when needed.

 Demo: https://smoltypo.github.io/React-Shopping-Cart/